tolo/InterfaCSS/README.markdown

-##Project status and background
+## Project status and background

 ### Status

 With the release of 1.0, InterfaCSS had finally reached the point where the most important stuff was there, and version 1.1 added a bunch of new handy features and fixes, to make InterfaCSS even more complete.
 But the work with refining the feature set, improving documentation and perfecting unit tests will of course continue.
+Also, work on a version 2.0 is currently in progress - this version will among other things focus on modularization and simplification.

-And of course - all feedback is most welcome!
+And as always - all feedback is most welcome!

-*"Við munum gera betur næst, þetta er ágætis byrjun"*

 ### Background